BC-CSCI-1102-F18-MW/ps0.5/README.md

 3. Click OK three times.

-*NOTE* If you don't see a variable named `CLASSPATH`, click **New** and in the popup window enter `CLASSPATH` for the variable name.
+*NOTE:* If you don't see a variable named `CLASSPATH`, click **New** and in the popup window enter `CLASSPATH` for the variable name.
 Then, perform the instructions above.

 ### Part 4: Install and configure Atom